vanshik0027/shellScriptAssignment/README.md

-# Configuration File Management Script
+# conf_update Script

 ## Overview:

-This Bash script (config_manager.sh) simplifies the process of updating a configuration file (sig.conf).
+This Bash script (conf_update.sh) simplifies the process of updating a configuration file (sig.conf).
 It guides the user through input validation and modifies the configuration file according to the provided values.

 ## Usage: